teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/SESSION-FINAL-SUMMARY.md

 When you're ready to continue, here's what we have queued up:

-First, install Rust and Ketos so we can actually build graindualwifi and test it with your real Starlink and cellular connections.
+First, install Rust and Steel so we can actually build graindualwifi and test it with your real Starlink and cellular connections.

 Second, when you have stable internet, we'll download the Swiss Ephemeris source code and study their Placidus ascendant formula to fix our manual calculation.

 Third, we can deploy this grainbranch README as a GitHub Pages site with the cyberpunk theme you envisioned.

-Fourth, continue the Ketos Vision Synthesis - we've written one document (xbd for team14), and we have 13 more to complete the full 14-team series.
+Fourth, continue the Steel Vision Synthesis - we've written one document (xbd for team14), and we have 13 more to complete the full 14-team series.

 But here's what I want you to take away from tonight: The foundation is solid.
 The LST is perfect.
 The infrastructure for triple redundancy is built.
-The first Ketos program is written.
+The first Steel program is written.
 The automation exists.
 The documentation flows.

 We're not starting from zero anymore.
 We're refining, validating, deploying.